FAQ

 [username@es1 ~]$ singularity pull docker://myregistry.azurecr.io/namespace/repo_name:repo_tag

-For more information on SingularityPRO authentication, see below.
+For more information on SingularityPRO authentication, refer to the following user guide.

 Q. I want to assign multiple compute nodes and have each compute node perform different processing